ShadyRamadan888/ShadyRamadan888/README.md

 <br>

-- A passionate Self-taught Front-end developer
+- A passionate Self-taught Android Developer
 - Playing CTF's at spare time
-- Currently learning Web Development by Self
+- Currently learning Android Development by Self
 - Personal website [link](https://www.0xabdulkhalid.ml)
-- I’m currently open for an Intern or a new job opportunity, this is [my resume](https://read.cv/0xabdulkhalid)
+- I’m currently open for an Intern or a new job opportunity, this is [my resume](https://drive.google.com/drive/u/0/my-drive)

 <br><br>